StatBiomed/CamoTSS/README.rst

     5. samtools view -b possorted_genome_bam_filterd.sam > possorted_genome_bam_filterd.bam
     6. samtools index possorted_genome_bam_filterd.bam possorted_genome_bam_filterd.bam.bai

-**STEP2:   Run scTSS-count**
+**STEP2:   Run CamoTSS-count**

 .. code-block:: bash

-        scTSS-count --gtf $gtfFile --refFastq $fastFile --bam $possorted_genome_bam_filterd.bam -c $cluster_toscTSS.tsv  -o $output_fileFold --mode Unannotation
+        CamoTSS-count --gtf $gtfFile --refFastq $fastFile --bam $possorted_genome_bam_filterd.bam -c $cluster_toscTSS.tsv  -o $output_fileFold --mode Unannotation

-Want to learn about more parameter, you can use ``scTSS-count --help`` to check.
+Want to learn about more parameter, you can use ``CamoTSS-count --help`` to check.

 You can find out the example file in the test folder.
 Please make sure you also have the same column name.

-Here, you can select one of the mode from annotation and unannotation.
+Here, you can select one of the mode from "Unannotation" and "Unannotation_addCTSS".

-Unannotation means that you can detect novel TSS.
-The distance between different TSS may be wide.
+Unannotation means that you can detect novel TSS cluster.

-Annotation means that you can detect TSS based on the annotation.
-The distance between different TSS may be narrow.
+Unannotation_addCTSS  means that you can detect CTSS within one cluster.

 You can check our paper to learn more detail.

-In addition, you can use '--mode Unannotation_addCTSS' to identify CTSS within each TSS cluster.

 Multiple samples preprocessing